Gurukiran09/semiconductor-yield-prediction/README.md

 These features were removed from the dataset.

-After missing-value filtering and constant-feature removal, 446 sensor features remained for the initial machine learning experiments.
+After preprocessing, 446 sensor features remained for the initial machine learning experiments.

 ### 5.5 Exploratory Data Analysis